movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 inside the shared mirror loop, so a rejected copy is released before another DUP mirror is tried.
 The interface can also return each mirror's error and the selected mirror.
 Synchronous logical writes now submit every required SINGLE or DUP copy and retain each copy's error.
-Metadata dirty writeback uses this primitive, but is not yet connected to a complete transaction commit;
-ordered-data callers also remain to be added.
-Device cache flushes remain part of the future transaction commit protocol rather than this block submission primitive.
+Metadata dirty writeback and transaction-owned ordered data use this primitive.
+Device cache flushes remain part of the transaction commit protocol rather than this block submission primitive.

 `btrfs_extent_buffer.c` provides the logical identity missing from the device